 A.9.7.7.2.
 Continuously Variable Transmission model

 The Continuously Variable Transmission (CVT) model shall represent a mechanical transmission that allows any gear ratio between a defined upper and lower limit.
 The CVT model shall be in accordance with:

-(Eq.
-160)